Olei Hagardom

-Olei Hagardom (עולי הגרדום, lit. "those who ascended to the gallows") refers to members of the two Jewish Revisionist pre-state terrorist organisations Irgun and Lehi, most of whom were tried in British Mandate military courts and sentenced to death by hanging.
+Olei Hagardom (עולי הגרדום, lit. "those who ascended to the gallows") were members of the two Jewish Revisionist pre-state paramiliatary organisations Irgun and Lehi, most of whom were tried in British Mandate military courts and sentenced to death by hanging.
 Most of the executions were carried out at Acre Prison.
 There were 12 Olei Hagardom.

 The term, which was coinage by the Irgun to describe underground militants hanged by the Mandatory government, does not include members of the Nili organisation hanged by the Ottoman government during World War I. The language chosen resonates with a positive moral evaluation: olei means 'he who ascends', while gardom (gallows) was a traditional term for Jews martyred in pogroms, the Holocaust and the like.

 History

 The British Mandate for Palestine was an instrument of government instituted by the League of Nations for the administration of territories formerly under the rule of the Ottoman Empire.
 British rule lasted from 1917 to 1948.The British Mandatory authorities during their rule executed hundreds of residents of Palestine, the overwhelming majority being Palestinian Arabs.

 At the outset of the 1936–1939 Arab revolt, the formal policy expressly reaffirmed by the Yishuv was a dual one, of reinforcing the Haganah, while at the same time exercising restraint (havlagah) by refraining from retaliation and privileging defensive measures such as the fortification of settlements.
 Nonetheless, the Yishuv was involved in countering the uprising.
 British forces coordinated with the Haganah, which systematically furnished mandatory authorities with information about Arabs reportedly involved in the revolt, information which led to the arrest of Palestinian militants.
 (Note: The informants used by the Haganah to testify before military courts were incentivated to make denunciations of crimes which would be punished by heavy sentencing.
 One was only paid if the suspected crime carried a penalty of 15 years.
 If the imputed crime brought about a death sentence, the informant was rewarded with £25 (Laurens 2002)) Special Night Squads, composed of British soldiers and Zionist volunteers, which specialized in night raids on villages suspected of supporting the rebellion and summary executions people deemed to be members of armed bands.